FOUR pecan pies deep and TEN pounds heavier, I now have a perfect Thanksgiving pecan pie recipe for you.

 - Slowly pour the warm filling into the crust.
 The pecans will float to the top.

-- Bake on the stone (or tray) for one hour until filling is set and reaches 185 degrees F.
+- Bake on the stone (or tray) for 55 minutes until filling is set and reaches 185 degrees F.

 - Cool pie completely before slicing.